Meet Our Urological Specialists, Consultants, Nurse Practitioners & Physician Assistants - Urology Partners of North Texas

 “The relationships I have with my patients are so important.
 I try to help them feel more comfortable by explaining everything in real language so there is clarity and no surprises.”

-Keith Xavier, MD, FPMRS
+Keith Xavier, MD, URPS

 “I’ve been a patient before, so I know what it’s like to be in a vulnerable position.
 I build trust by being honest and open, educating them about all the possibilities, and treating them the way I’d like to be treated.”